By Parkdean Resorts on 26/08/2018

 Although Cornwall is home to many myths and legends, it’s best-known for its connections to the fascinating tales of King Arthur.
 One of the most famous characters in British history, many stories surround this legendary figure and the magical kingdom he is said to have once ruled.

-From mysterious waterfalls to elaborate castles, there are plenty of places close to our caravan parks in Cornwall where you can uncover the secrets of Arthurian legend.
+From mysterious waterfalls to elaborate castles, there are plenty of places close to our holiday parks in Cornwall where you can uncover the secrets of Arthurian legend.
 Here at Parkdean Resorts, we’ve unearthed some of the most magical places to discover the tales of King Arthur.

 Tintagel Castle, Tintagel